King Law’s attorneys in western North Carolina and upstate South Carolina offer a variety of civil litigation services.

-Our lawyers are experienced and successful in trying lawsuits to conclusion, and they also have a great track record for assisting clients in the resolution of civil law suits without the need for a lengthy and expensive courtroom battle.
+Our lawyers are experienced and successful in bringing lawsuits to conclusion.
+They have a highly credible track record in assisting client in their resolution of civil law suits in a timely manner.

-King Law Offices is qualified and ready to help, whether you need to:
+King Law is qualified and ready to help, whether you need to:

 - Settle a legal matter peaceably without involving the court system

 - go the distance for a rigorous trial

 - or, if you are somewhere in between or not certain where to turn.

 All King Law Offices attorneys are actively involved in courtroom litigation and are knowledgeable in the broad range of civil legal matters including:

 - Malicious Prosecution